Business value of continuous delivery

 Why continuous delivery?

 What emotions does the word "release" trigger in you?
 Relief?
 Elation?
 A fist-pumping sense of accomplishment?
-If your team is still living with manual testing to prepare for releases and manual or semi-scripted deploys to perform them, your feelings may be closer to "dread" and "blinding rage."
+When new features are finally out to customers and bugs are fixed, everyone's happy, right?
+Well, the dark secret in many organizations is that shipping a release takes a huge amount of effort.
+If your team is still living with manual testing to prepare for releases and manual or semi-scripted deploys to perform them, your feelings may be closer to "dread" and "blinding rage".

-That's why software development is moving towards the continuous delivery (CD) model.
+That's why software development is moving towards continuity.
 In the continuous paradigm, quality products are released frequently and predictably to customers.
 Therefore, the ceremony and the risk around releasing is reduced.
 If you're relying on your pipelines daily, you will notice (and resolve!) its deficiencies much quicker than if they flow once every few weeks or months.
 That is, reduce difficulty by increasing frequency of your product releases.

-This article takes a look at the business value for making this switch.
+This article takes a look at the business case for making this switch.
 It will discuss the work that lies ahead and the benefits it will yield to ship software using CD pipelines.

 Top business benefits of continuous delivery